-Tiki allows you to use several different login Authentication methods.
+Tiki allows you to use several different login authentication methods.
 For standalaone sites (not connected to a central authentication server), you can use "Just Tiki" or "Web Server".
-For sites that are part of a larger environment Tiki offers Apache (basic HTTP auth), LDAP based Pear::Auth, CAS, and Shibboleth authentication.
+For sites that are part of a larger environment Tiki offers Apache (basic HTTP auth), LDAP (Active Directory), CAS, and Shibboleth authentication.

 The installation environment plays a role in determining the authentication method to be used.
 On a fully accessible server, an administrator has a choice of any/all of the authentication methods listed on this page.

 In a shared hosting environment (FTP access only) the authentication options become severely limited.
 While it is possible to setup an OpenID server with FTP access (Community-ID is one such project) it is not well documented.
 As of 4/09, setting up OpenLDAP, Shibboleth, or CAS are effectively impossible with FTP access only and may be impossible (depending on access rights) with a shell access account.

 The Just Tiki authentication method uses the usernames and passwords stored in the tiki database for authentication.
 This is best used for sites that are not part of a larger intranet.

 OpenID authentication has been introduced in Tiki 2.0.
 OpenID is an open and decentralized identity system, designed "not to crumble if one company turns evil or goes out of business".